-Ghoulish costumes, glowing pumpkins, and a plethora of candy can only mean one thing: Halloween has arrived and, with the spooky ambience, kids everywhere are primed and ready to consume their weight’s worth in sweets.
+Ghoulish costumes, glowing pumpkins, and a plethora of candy can only mean one thing: Halloween has arrived.
+And, with the spooky ambience, kids everywhere are primed and ready to consume their weight’s worth in sweets.
 But don’t forget, healthy Halloween recipes and these simple tips can have a place too!

 Balance out the sweetness.
 With so much sugar available around Halloween, try to balance that sweetness out with other nutritious food items such as nuts, fresh vegetables, or low-sugar yogurt.
 This is a great way to incorporate protein, vitamins, and minerals into your diet to help offset the candy.